kali-linex/linex/Documentation/admin-guide/highuid.rst

 - kernel code should use uid_t and gid_t in kernel-private structures and code.

-What's left to be done for 32-bit UIDs on all Linux architectures:
+What's left to be done for 32-bit UIDs on all Linex architectures:

 - Disk quotas have an interesting limitation that is not related to the maximum UID/GID.
 They are limited by the maximum file size on the